IvanGuardado/poparser/README.md

 </pre>

 ### Example
-Here you can see what is the function output for the below gettext file:
+Here you can see what the function outputs for the below gettext file:
 <pre>
 #
 #  <>, 2012.